SoftwareAG/c8y-docs/src/documents/guides/reference/tenants.html.md

 		"customProperties" : {"referenceId":"1234567890"}
 	}

-In the following table you can see the restrictions for each field:
+In the following table you can see the restrictions for each field.

 |Field|Type|
 |:----|:---|